andyk99/Predicting-In-Vitro-Drug-Release-from-PLGA-Microparticles-Using-Machine-Learning/README.md

 ## Limitations & Future Work

-- Dataset compiled from hundreds of labs with differing protocols — unavoidable inter-study noise
+- Dataset compiled from hundreds of labs with differing protocols.
+Unavoidable inter-study noise
 - 10 formulation descriptors may be insufficient to fully constrain release kinetics
 - Future directions:
   - Incorporate polymer chemistry details and processing metadata